abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 More formally, a commuting diagram is a diagram in which given two objects $a$ and $b$ and two sequences of morphisms between those two objects, we can say that those sequences are equivalent.

 The diagram above is one of the simplest commuting diagrams.

+**NB:** Despite the fact that all diagrams in books commute, in general, **not all diagrams commute**.
+That is, there are many morphisms with the same type signature that are not equivalent to one another.

 ## Summary